ayman510/WASH/OutputFiles/Readme.md

 2. The figure in the sheet "Habitat_tradeoff" will be automatically updated.

 Figure 5.
 Comparison between model recommended and current reservoir releases:
-1. Copy the model output tables for RR (reservoir releases) into cells G3:G14 in sheet HydrumReservoirData in the HydrumReservoir_Results.xlsx file.
+1. Copy the model output tables for RR (reservoir releases) into cells G3:G14 in sheet HydrumReservoirData in the HyrumReservoir_Results.xlsx file.
 2. The figrue in the sheet "Releases" will be automatically updated.

 Figure 6.
 Vegetation cover and planting area: